gainskills/Kex-Zh-Blog/content/post/2018-04-16-flask-flask-wtf-flask-bootstrap-select2-jinja2-integration.md

 reward: true
 URL: "/2018/04/16/flask-flask-wtf-flask-bootstrap-select2-jinja2-integration/"
 ---
-I intend to acquire the Python skill on web after years' work on data processing, so I started with [Flask](http://flask.pocoo.org/) by following Miguel [Grinberg's instruction](https://blog.miguelgrinberg.com/author/Miguel%20Grinberg): [The Flask Mega](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world), you can learn how to integrate bootstrap with your project from it.
+I intend to acquire the Python skill on web after years' work on data processing, so I started with [Flask](http://flask.pocoo.org/) by the following Miguel [Grinberg's instruction](https://blog.miguelgrinberg.com/author/Miguel%20Grinberg): [The Flask Mega](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world), you can learn how to integrate bootstrap with your project from it.

 After that, you can learn how to integrate select2 with your project by reading [Flask Web开发:用Select2实现类似知乎的标签系统](https://blog.csdn.net/zheng_integer/article/details/59507942) as a guide.